Written by a Pro

 Author

-Sharla Taylor is a multi-certified career coach, executive resume writer, and published author.
-Through her company, Written by a Pro, Sharla has been helping executives and mid-career professionals land great jobs with better compensation for more than 20 years.
+Sharla is a mulit-certified career coach, executive resume writer, job search strategist, networking consultant, and published author.
+Through her company, Written by a Pro, Sharla has been helping executives and mid-career professionals land great jobs with better compensation and work-life balance for more than 20 years.

 She approaches her business from a Christian perspective.
 H

-er favorite Scripture is Matthew 19:26 "with God all things are possible" and this Bible verse is the inspiration for the Mission Possible Career Coaching Program.
+er favorite Scripture is Matthew 19:26 "with God all things are possible" and this Bible verse is the inspiration for Finding Meaningful Work & Career Happiness online career coaching program.

 Click here to explore some free resources for mid-career and executive job seekers and book your free, 20-minute consultation with Sharla Taylor.